-New, high quality reproduction of the M1905 bayonet with M3 scabbard for M-1 Garand and Springfield Rifles.
+New, quality reproduction of the M1905 bayonet with M3 scabbard for M-1 Garand and Springfield Rifles.
+(These are NOT for M1 Carbines).
 This is a copy of the WWII production M1905 Bayonets- which differ from those produced in WWI by having plastic grips and different markings.
 Although used throughout the War, the shorter M-1 (or cut down M1905) bayonets began to replace these in late 1942.
 The bayonets could be worn on the belt or fastened to the side of the Haversack or 782 pack.
 (Issued to both Army and Marines.)

 Will not fit M-1 Carbines